 The support to MSMEs through a small project fund (as defined in Article 25 of the Regulation (EU) 2021/1059 on ETC) is considered an option whose feasibility will be examined and applied if applicable.
-Possible selection of SPF as an operation will be at the discretion of the managing body of ITS/ JMC.
+Possible selection of SPF as an operation will be at the discretion of the managing body of the Integrated Territorial Strategy/JMC.